 Things to do in Hampshire

-There are so many top things to do in Hampshire, a county famous for the home of Downton Abbey at Highclere Castle to the UK's tallest publicly accessible building outside of London at Portsmouth's Spinnaker Tower.
+There are so many top things to do in Hampshire, a county famous for the home of Downton Abbey at Highclere Castle to one of the UK's tallest publicly accessible buildings outside of London at Portsmouth's Spinnaker Tower.

-From the picturesque rolling countryside of the New Forest to the lively coastal cities of Portsmouth and Southampton, a world of excitement awaits.
+From the picturesque rolling countryside of the New Forest to the lively coastal cities of Portsmouth and Southampton, you'll never be short of ideas of what to do in Hampshire..

 With its clear chalk streams, thatched cottages and cosy pubs, Hampshire’s countryside is a hidden gem for visitors.
 Here you’ll find historic buildings, fascinating interactive museums and bustling market towns, together with delicious local produce and gentle scenic walks.

 Things to do in Hampshire this weekend

-Many of Hampshire's tourist attractions are open all year round so find something to do today with activities listings each showing a map and opening times for your convenience.
-Or why not browse our events guide to find out what's happening this week.
+Many of Hampshire's tourist attractions and points of interest are open all year round so find something to do today with activities listings each showing a map and opening times for your convenience.
+Or why not browse our events guide to find out what's on in Hampshire today or this week.

 The New Forest stretches across 140,000 acres of ancient woodland and unspoilt grassland.
 It's one of the most beautiful national parks in the UK and home to dozens of fascinating historic villages.
 Here you'll find family adventures at Paulton's Park and attractions such as the National Motor Museum Beaulieu.
 The maritime museum at nearby Buckler's Hard has to be one of the most interesting days out in Hampshire, exploring the south coast’s history-changing maritime tradition.

 A visit to Southampton is not to be missed, with medieval city walls to explore, some fantastic shopping at West Quay Shopping Centre and great entertainment on offer at the Mayflower Theatre.
 Further down the Solent coast is the market town of Fareham and the port city of Portsmouth, a must see for anyone interested in the Royal Navy, with Portsmouth Historic Dockyard and the historic ship HMS Victory both located here.